By James McGrath

 Related to that last point, the final amendment which declared the offering plan effective provides even more detailed information.
 It includes which units were sold and when.
 This is another view into which lines are selling and how sales have trended over time.

-An offering plan can usually be made “effective” when 15% of the units have been sold to third parties.
+An offering plan can usually be declared "effective” when 15% of the units have been sold to third parties.
 You’ll see here the plan was declared effective once they sold 30% of the units.
 Going back to the original offering plan, the sponsor had the option to declare the offering plan effective once hitting 15% but didn’t have to until 80%.

 Offering plans can be a doozy.
 You’re probably not going to want to curl up on the couch and read through all 500+ pages so what sections are important for NYC buyers?

-Special Risks - You probably expect the Description of Property to come first but nope, it's the Special Risks section.
+Special Risks - You'd expect the Description of Property to come first but nope, it's the Special Risks section.
 Right off the bat, the offering plan will list the everything buyers should know about this particular property.
 There will be a lot.
 We took a sample and 40-50 risks seems to be the norm.
-Many of these are actually boiler plate but still worth noting such as when the sponsor will give up control, if there are any lot line windows and how square footage is measured.
-You'll also find some more unique risks like if there are subway tunnels under the building or the details of any ground lease.
+Many of these are boiler plate but still worth noting such as when the sponsor will give up control, if there are any lot line windows and how square footage is measured.
+You'll also find some more unique risks like if there are subway tunnels under the building or the details of any land lease.

 Description of Property - You want to know what you're buying right?
 The Description of Property will do just that and hopefully there won't be any surprises.
 It'll have the specifics on where the property is located, what's actually for sale (number of apartments, storage bins, parking spaces, etc), if there will be commercial space, the building's amenities and a whole lot more.
 The Description of Property will also reference an expanded section later in the offering plan which will go into very specific details such as individual appliance models and which internet providers are going to be available.